zenio/festline.github.io/_pages/faq.md

 Please wait till the start of the new session.

+**Am I not accepted?**

+No, you are by default accepted.
+The course is open for everyone.

+**What do I do if I don't get access to Slack when the course has already started?**

+ - Check spam folder
+ - Anyway, try to log in to [https://opendatascience.slack.com](https://opendatascience.slack.com)
+ - Lastly, try to fill in the intro form (mentioned on the [main page](https://mlcourse.ai/)) with a diferent e-mail address

 **How do I prepare for the course?**

 You need basic Python skills and math knowledge.
 There are also some software requirements.
 Check out [prerequisites](prerequisites)